Trontor/INFO30005-2019-fd/README.md

-* # INFO30005-Freedom Dive
+  # INFO30005-Freedom Dive

   ## Overview

   - Name: Hello Food
   - Type: Web based application
   - Category: Educational website
-  - Proposed purpose: A website that helps kids in Melbourne to raise their awareness of the benefits of fresh food.
+  - Proposed purpose: A website that helps kids in Australia to raise their awareness of the benefits of fresh food.
   - Techniques
     - Front-end
     - Backend